kokejohh/pthipth/docs/documentation.md

 </p>

 #### Basic Workflow:
-when threads are created, they block using futex_wait.
-To run a thread, you must call pthipth_join or pthipth_detach, which uses futex_wake.
+when threads are created, they block themselves using futex_wait.
+To run a thread, you must call either pthipth_join or pthipth_yield, both of which use futex_wake to wake the thread.
-Calling pthipth_yield() can also wake it, but is not recommended, as it does not handle thread termination.
+Calling pthipth_yield can also wake it, but it does not handle thread termination.

 #### Thread states
 - RUNNING -  the thread is currently executing on the CPU.